Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Overview of simulations and analysis methods

-Regarding the relative abundance of neutrino species, during and after the merger positron captures on free neutrons are favored since matter is initially extremely neutron rich ($Y_{\textnormal{e}}\sim0.1$) and hot $(T\sim\unit[10-50]{MeV})$.
+Regarding the relative abundance of neutrino species, during and after the merger positron captures on free neutrons are favoured since matter is initially extremely neutron rich ($Y_{\textnormal{e}}\sim0.1$) and hot $(T\sim\unit[10-50]{MeV})$.
 Therefore the electron antineutrino luminosity is dominant in every model.
 For electron neutrinos the most relevant production reaction is the capture of electrons on free protons.
 Due to the relative paucity of protons, $\nue$ are emitted in a subdominant fashion with respect to $\nua$.
 Moreover $\nue$ are also more easily absorbed in typically thin conditions in their way out from the remnant.
 Around the time of merger heavy flavour neutrinos are emitted with a luminosity comparable to that of electron neutrinos.
-However, heavy neutrinos are produced mostly by electron-positron annihilation and plasmon decay (see \tabref{reactions}), reactions that have an extreme dependence on temperature (the relative production rates scale roughly as $Q_{\nux}\propto T^9$ \citep{Galeazzi:2013mia}).
-On the other hand electron (anti-)neutrinos are mostly produced via electron/positron captures on nucleons, reactions with a milder dependence on the temperature.
-Therefore, as the system stabilizes and cools, the heavy neutrino production is reduced with respect to the other neutrino flavours.
+These heavy flavour neutrinos are produced by very hot matter ($T \sim $ tens of MeV) initially expelled from the bouncing remnant and rapidly expanding in optically thin conditions.
+Electron-positron annihilation and plasmon decay (which are the most relevant reactions producing $\nux$'s) have an extreme dependence on temperature (with production rates $Q_{\nux}\propto T^9$, \citep[see e.g.][]{Galeazzi:2013mia}).
+Once the remnant has settled on a quasi-stationary configuration, $\nux$'s emission mostly reduces to the thermal diffusion from the optically thick central remnant.
+On the other hand electron (anti-)neutrinos are mostly produced via electron/positron captures on nucleons, reactions with a milder dependence on the temperature and happening also inside the accretion disc.
+Therefore, as the system stabilises and cools, the heavy neutrino production is significantly reduced with respect to the other neutrino flavours.
 In the case of LL simulations, we also note that with time the difference in luminosity between $\nue$ and $\nua$ tends to decrease, such that for all long lasting simulations we observe that $L_{\nua} \sim L_{\nue}$.
-This is due to the matter being leptonized, reducing the dominance of the $\nua$'s emission mechanisms.
+This is due to the matter being leptonised, reducing the dominance of the $\nua$'s emission mechanisms.